 Traumatology plays an important role day and night in medical practices, medical institutes and hospitals.
 At the same time, it takes up a large proportion of the available working time for medical professionals.
 On average, only about 10% of all X-rays actually show fractures.

-It is with great pleasure that we present Rayvolve, an AI software for fracture detection on X-ray images.
+It is with great pleasure that we present Rayvolve, an AI assistant for fracture detection on X-ray images.

 Why Rayvolve matters and how it works

 Rayvolve supports rapid and reliable fracture diagnosis on X-ray images of the axial and peripheral skeleton.